akalinux/span-tools/README.md

 - NextSpan, finds all subsequent data span intersections.
 - CreateOverlapSpan, finds the most common intersection of all overlapping spans.

-Other features of this package provide ways to consolidate overlaps and data set iteration from various data sources.
+Other features of this package provide ways to consolidate overlaps and iterate through intersections of multiple data sets.

 ## Basic Example